-The practice gets its name from how investors would mark down their hypothetical stock purchases and sales — and track their returns and losses — on paper.
+The practice gets its name from how investors would once mark down their hypothetical stock purchases and sales — and track their returns and losses — on paper.
 But today, investors typically use digital platforms to virtually test out hypothetical investment portfolios, day-trading tactics, and broader investing strategies.

-In its most basic form, paper trading involves selecting a stock, group of stocks, or a sector, then writing down the ticker or tickers and choosing a time to buy.
-The paper trader then writes down the purchase price, or prices.
-When they sell the stock or stocks, they write down that price as well, and tally up their return.
+What is paper trading?
+In its most basic form, paper trading involves selecting a stock, group of stocks, or a sector, then writing down the ticker or tickers and choosing a time to buy the stock.
+The paper trader then writes down the purchase price or prices.

 Paper Trading in the Digital Age

+Wondering how to paper trade?
+There are different ways to do it.
 Some investors swear by a tangible notebook-and-paper approach to paper trading, others keep a spreadsheet, which allows them to track other factors involved in the investment, including the exact time of the purchase and sale, volume, holding period, index direction, overall market volatility, and other factors they may be studying.

 But while paper or spreadsheets are valuable tools, most investors testing out their trading chops or portfolio-construction skills now prefer virtual trading platforms, which pit a hypothetical portfolio or strategy against real markets.
 These platforms mimic the look and feel of an actual trading platform, but deal only in hypothetical assets.
 Understanding a platform can make it easier to transition to real-life trading in the future.